dwaan/nodejs-ping-wrapper/README.md

 # power-state-with-ping
-Node.js helper - Determaining device wake status based on ping responses
+Helper to determined device power state using ping command